hantsy/nestjs-rest-sample/docs/auth.md

 }
 ```

-In the constructor, use `super` to providing the essential options of the strategy you are using,  for a local strategy, it requires username and password fields.
+In the constructor, use `super` to provide the essential options of the strategy you are using.
+For the local strategy, it requires username and password fields.

-And the validate method it used to validate the authentication strategy against given  info, here it is the *username* and *password* provided from request.
+And the validate method is used to validate the authentication info against given  info, here it is the *username* and *password* provided from request.

 > More details about the configuration options and validation of local strategy, check [passport-local](http://www.passportjs.org/packages/passport-local/) project.